casper-ecosystem/cep18/TUTORIAL.md

 ```

 ## Deploying the Contract
-Now you can deploy the contract on the network and check how it behaves.
+Now you can deploy the contract to the network and check how it behaves.

+If you are performing the deploy on the Mainnet, we recommend trying several put deploys on the Testnet to understand the exact amount required for that deploy.
+Refer to the [note about gas price](https://casper.network/docs/dapp-dev-guide/deploying-contracts/#a-note-about-gas-prices) to understand more about payment amounts and gas price adjustments.

+**We currently do not refund any tokens as part of a deploy.** For example, if you spend 10 CSPR for the deployment and it only costs 1 CSPR, you will not receive the remaining 9 CSPR.
+Refer to the [computational cost and gas amounts](https://casper.network/docs/design/execution-semantics#execution-semantics-gas) for further details.

 Use the following command template to deploy the contract:

 ```bash
 casper-client put-deploy \
     --node-address http://<HOST:PORT> \